jma52799/fake-jobs-ml/README.md

 ## Approach
 ### Data exploration and cleaning
-1. Understand the data characterisitcs (Number of records, features, descriptive statistics for the text columns, and the count for both labels)
+1. Understanding the data characterisitcs (Number of records, features, descriptive statistics for the text columns, and the count for both labels)
-2. Clean the data (Removing null records,  drop unused features)
+2. Cleaned the data (Removing null records,  drop unused features)

 ### Data Preprocessing: NLTK processing
-1. Preprocess the data (Merging text features, remove special characters and stop words, lemmetization)
+1. Preprocessed the data (Merging text features, remove special characters and stop words, lemmetization)

 ### Sequence Data Preparation
-1. Tokenize the text after preprocessing
+1. Tokenized the text after preprocessing
-  - Find the optimal vocab size
+  - Found the optimal vocab size
-  - Initialize and fit the tokenizer with the determined vocab size
+  - Initialized and fitted the tokenizer with the determined vocab size
 2. Sequence data transformation
-  - Convert text to sequences
+  - Converted text to sequences
-  - Pad the sequences to uniform length
+  - Padded the sequences to uniform length

 ### Word Embeddings
-1. Download the pre-trained word vectors (GloVe from Standford)
+1. Downloaded the pre-trained word vectors (GloVe from Standford)
-2. Use GloVe to convert text into meaningful numberical vectors
+2. Used GloVe to convert text into meaningful numberical vectors

 ### Build Sequence Models
 The sequence models trained are LSTM and GRU and both were build with the embedding layer, Dense, and Dropout